alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 ![aws-organizations-step1.png](aws-organizations-step1.png){:class="border"}

-When you do it, you could view the Organizational Structure of your Organization, and you will have in the left section of the screen the available options: send Invitations, configured supported services, enable policies, the Organization settings and a Get started option.
+When you do it, you could view the Organizational Structure of your Organization, and you will have in the left section of the screen the available options: send Invitations, configure supported services, enable policies, the Organization settings and a Get started option.

 ![aws-organizations-step2.png](aws-organizations-step2.png){:class="border"}